walterfreeman/phys307/projects/project0.md

 <br>

+0. Join the [suphysics.slack.com](Slack team for Syracuse Physics).
+Say hi -- introduce yourself, be silly, and ask questions!
+This is one of the best places for you to get help with your code, from your classmates or from me.

-1. Use a text editor to create a file with the following information, and send it in an email to suphysics307@gmail.com with the following information:
+1. Use a text editor to create a file in your home directory with the following information:

     - Your name, NetID, major, and academic year
     - Do you have any programming experience?
 If so, in which languages?
+(Will you use any of them for this class?)
     - Are you interested in using your own laptop for this class?
 If you are, which of the following are you interested in doing:
       - Using a Mac and running everything on your own computer
       - Using a Windows machine to connect to the course computer, like we do with the lab machines
       - Running a Linux system inside a "virtual machine" on your Windows box
+      - Doing all your work off of a Linux system that lives on a USB key
-      - Installing Linux on your own laptop
+      - Installing Linux on your own laptop alongside Windows
     - What physics classes have you taken/are you taking now?
     - What math classes have you taken/are you taking?
-(Do not list calculus classes if you are beyond the calculus sequence.
+(Do not list calculus classes if you are beyond the calculus sequence.)
     - Are there any physical systems you are interested in modeling in this course?

+Include this file with your submission.

 2. Write a C program that reads in a temperature in Celsius and prints the equivalent in Fahrenheit.
 Discuss any issues that arose in writing your code.
 (Even if there weren't any, include a note saying so.